 IBN Announces Latest Episode of The Bell2Bell Podcast Featuring Suchit Punnose, Founder & CEO of Modulex Modular Buildings Plc

 The Bell2Bell Podcast delivers informative updates and exclusive interviews with executives operating in fast-moving industries.
-Bell2Bell’s latest podcast features Suchit Punnose, Founder & CEO of Modulex Modular Buildings Plc, a leading ConstrucTech company harnessing emerging technologies like AI, blockchain and IoT to efficiently meet burgeoning housing and infrastructure needs.
+Bell2Bell's latest podcast features Suchit Punnose, Founder & CEO of Modulex Modular Buildings Plc, a leading ConstrucTech company harnessing emerging technologies like AI, blockchain and IoT to efficiently meet burgeoning housing and infrastructure needs.
 PHP Ventures Acquisitions Corp.
-(Nasdaq: PPHPU) (Nasdaq: PPHP) (Nasdaq: PPHPR) (Nasdaq: PPHPW), a special purpose acquisition company, entered into a definitive business combination agreement pursuant to which it would merge with and into Modulex Modular Buildings Plc, a company registered in England and Wales with company number 0729166 (the "Target"), and Modulex Merger Sub, Cayman Islands exempted company and wholly-owned subsidiary of the Target ("Merger Sub”).
-Upon the closing of the business combination, which is expected in the second quarter of 2023, the combined company expects to remain listed on Nasdaq under the ticker symbol “MDLX.”
+PPHPU PPHP PPHPR PPHPW, a special purpose acquisition company, entered into a definitive business combination agreement pursuant to which it would merge with and into Modulex Modular Buildings Plc, a company registered in England and Wales with company number 0729166 (the "Target"), and Modulex Merger Sub, Cayman Islands exempted company and wholly-owned subsidiary of the Target ("Merger Sub").
+Upon the closing of the business combination, which is expected in the second quarter of 2023, the combined company expects to remain listed on Nasdaq under the ticker symbol "MDLX."

 Throughout the interview, Punnose discussed Modulex and how it is addressing the various issues facing the traditional construction industry.